matheusfrancisco/playground.programming/README.md

 - [ ] Add zig dockerfile
 - [ ] migrate sh to clojure babashka
 - [ ] Create a website to show the solutions solved and solutions not solved
+- [ ] Add a backend to run submission inside dockerfile

 Usually the code here already pass in all test case at: